MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

      > [!NOTE]
      >  Before you specify the failure and warning actions for the SLA, save the SLA item record.  </br> </br> If the conditions configured in the SLA fields conflict with each other, the SLA is canceled before it meets the success or failure criteria.
 For example, if the **Case Status** field is set as **Active** in the **Applicable When** section and is set as **not equal to Active** in the **Success Criteria** section, the SLA will be canceled when implemented.

    - Under **SLA Item Failure**, in the **Failure After** drop-down list, select when the SLA items will be considered as failed.
-For example, if you select **1 hour**, the KPI will be considered as failed if the first response isn't done within one<!--from editor: Via Style Guide, units of time under 10 are spelled out.--> hour of case creation.
+For example, if you select **1 hour**, the KPI will be considered as failed if the first response isn't done within one hour of case creation.
 One hour is calculated based on the value in the date/time field that you select in the **Applicable From** field of the SLA record.

    - In the **Failure Actions** section, select **Add Step**, and then specify the actions to be taken if the success criteria aren't met and the case exceeds the specified failure time.
 For example, to mark a case for escalation when the KPI has failed, select **Add Step** > **Update Record** > **Case** > **Set Properties**.
 In the case record, change the value of the **Is Escalated** field, and then close the case form.